sneakaway-studio/explode-the-web/tutorial/markdown/3-dom.md

 <img width="400" src="../figures/tutorial-2022/3-2-browser-action.png">

-- Refresh your extension and click the action icon to see the popup (you may need to click the puzzle piece).
+- Refresh your extension and click the action icon to see the popup (you may need to click the puzzle piece see or pin it).
 - If everything worked you'll see a line that says `Press e + ~ to test`.
-Before you do that, know that you just need to refresh the page to reset everything.
+- Before you test, know that you can reset the page by clicking reload.